matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ## Paymasters

+Imagine being able to pay fees for users of your protocol!
 Paymasters are accounts that can compensate for other accounts' transactions.
-Imagine being able to pay fees for users of your protocol!
 The other important use-case of paymasters is to facilitate paying fees in ERC20 tokens.
-While ETH is the main token of zkSync, paymasters can provide the ability to exchange ERC20 tokens to ETH on the fly.
+While ETH is the formal fee token in zkSync, paymasters can provide the ability to exchange ERC20 tokens to ETH on the fly.

 If users want to interact with a paymaster, they should provide the non-zero `paymaster` address in their EIP712 transaction.
 The input data to the paymaster is provided in the `paymasterInput` field of the paymaster.